wagaweb/waboot/README.md

 ## Usage

-You manage components through dashboard.
+You can manage components through dashboard.

 !["Selecting a zone"](docs/assets/images/components-01.png).

 For your convenience defaults components are categorized under three main categories: **Layout**, **Effects** and **Utilities**.

+Each component has specific and layout-related settings.
+Specific settings (render zone, visibility, weight...) can be customized directly through components UI.

+Theme Options page aggregates and organize layout settings of active components.

 # Template system
 <a href="#template"></a>